 This SEND Information Report should be read alongside the school’s SEND Policy, the Equalities Information and Objectives and the Accessibility Plan.

-- The SENCO (Special Needs Co-ordinator) is Mrs Deb Cross who is also the Acting Head Teacher
+- The SENCO (Special Needs Co-ordinator) is Mrs Deb Cross who is also the Head Teacher

-- Academy Councillor for SEND is Mrs Sarah Stancliffe
+- Academy Councillor for SEND is Mrs. Andrea Parvin

-The Governor responsible is actively involved in monitoring provision in the classroom, monitoring and reviewing policy and practise and attending parent meetings to ensure the provision of high quality and appropriate support.
+The Academy Councillor responsible is actively involved in monitoring provision in the classroom, monitoring and reviewing policy and practice and attending parent meetings to ensure the provision of high quality and appropriate support.

 Stanhope Barrington Church of England Primary School provides education for children aged 4-11 years old.
 We pride ourselves on being very inclusive and will endeavour to support every child to reach their full potential.